A daughter of the '60s feminist revolution asked,

 Running time: 9:57

-Overnight, she’s launched on the ride of a bonafide Japanese pop star.
+Overnight, Sony signs the band—making history as the only foreign ‘nobodies’ ever to land a deal with the label—and rockets them into pop stardom abroad.
 She’s got the glitter, the gigs, and the groupies, but is ill prepared for the toll fame takes, the crushing loneliness, and the emotional baggage she just can’t shake—like growing up in a basement apartment with a single mom who was there… but not really.
-We see her attempt new romances, to bond with her bandmates, and pine for for a sense of home and belonging that is there...but not really.
+We see her attempt new romances and reframe the question—Why not have a wedding AND a band?—as her longing for home and belonging hovers just out of reach.
+Almost there... but not really.

-When her high-octane life crashes, Petra loses it all: her band, her fiancé, and her job—Starting over at forty is her worst nightmare, but it's also what deeply tests her resilience.
-In the end, Petra flips the script.
-It’s not about what she lost; it’s about what she’s found: The freedom to heal herself, grow whole, buy land and find her own uniquely empowered path—happily-ever-after—on her terms.
+When her sparkling life goes up in smoke, Petra loses it all: her band, her fiancé, her job in fashion—everything she's built to avoid ending up alone and irrelevant.
+Starting over at forty is her worst nightmare, and and a painful reminder of Yuki, the friend who's suicide decades earlier demonstrated how many women faced singlehood after a certain age in Japan.
+The past cuts deeply into the present, but also tests Petra's resilience and shapes her shift in perspective.
+It’s not about what she lost; it’s about what she’s found: The freedom to heal herself, grow whole, and find her own uniquely empowered path—happily-ever-after—on her terms.

 The message…